-In this article, you’ll see how to annotate your Google charts, by adding data labels to only specific data points in your charts:
+In this article, you’ll see how to annotate your Google charts, by adding data labels to only specific data points:

 Formatting specific datapoints or adding data labels are a very powerful way of adding context to your charts, to bring attention to certain data points and add additional explanation.

 How to add formatting to individual data points only?

 Custom formatting for individual points is available through the chart sidebar: Chart Editor > CUSTOMIZE > Series > FORMAT DATA POINTS

 When you click on the FORMAT DATA POINT button, you’re prompted to choose which data point you want to format (what you see here will depend on your chart):